Mateusz-Szmorlinski/PatternGame/README.md

 ## Description

-Pattern Memory Game is a simple "remember and reproduce" application created using HTML, CSS, and JavaScript with the assistance of the jQuery library.
+Pattern Game is a simple "remember and reproduce" application created using HTML, CSS, and JavaScript with the assistance of the jQuery library.
 The player needs to memorize and correctly reproduce a randomly generated sequence of buttons, with the difficulty level increasing with each round.

 ## Technologies